 1959 Fleer Ted Williams Baseball Cards

-The cards are designed in a manner that is quite typical of early Fleer cards.
-There is little more than a white border and a bat/ball design featuring Williams' name in the corner.
-Most cards are vertically oriented, but several are horizontal depending on the picture used.
-The backs are dominated by a write-up explaining the picture shown on the front.
-A crown at the top contains the card number, and the words Baseball's Greatest - Ted Williams runs across the bottom.
+Measuring a standard 2 1/2 by 3 1/2 inches, the 80-card set displays a design similar in manner to that of other Fleer sets typical of the company's early years.
+A simple white border and a bat/ball design featuring Williams' name in the corner are exhibited on the front of the card.
+Most of the cards are laid out with a vertical orientation although there are several oriented horizontally depending on the image used.
+The card backs are dominated by a write-up explaining the picture shown on the front.
+Fleer's patented crown at the top of the card, contains the card number, and the words "Baseball's Greatest" and "Ted Williams" running across the bottom of the card.

-One card in the set is one of the scarcest of the postwar era (that is, before the era of manufactured scarcities began).
-Card #68 is titled Ted Signs for 1959 and features him signing his player contract for the season.
-However, it showed him with Red Sox GM Bucky Harris, who was still signed to Topps.
-As a result, it was pulled from production.
+One card in the set is one of the, naturally, scarcest cards of the postwar era.
+Card #68 is titled "Ted Signs for 1959" and features him signing his player contract for the season.
+However, it showed him with Red Sox GM Bucky Harris, who was still signed to an exclusive with Topps.
+As a result, the card had to be pulled from production.
 Reprints of the card made their way into the hobby during the 1970s, but a skilled eye will be able to detect them due to the moire pattern on the suit coat and pinkish tint.
-Most of the fake cards were stamped with a reproduction notice, but it's important to be certain before spending a lot of money that it's authentic.
+Most of the fake cards were stamped with a reproduction notice, but it's important to be certain that its authentic before spending a lot of money on one.

 Key 1959 Fleer Ted Williams Baseball Cards:

 Featuring 80 cards

 4 1934 - Ted Learns the Fine Points